AriFordsham/GHCWiki/phabricator.md

 Finally, **GHC Trac Tickets** should be a comma separated list of issue numbers, for example, `GHC Trac Issues: #123, #456`.
 This will add metadata in Differential allowing you to see the ticket.

+#### Differential UI

+Don't forget the keyboard shortcuts, in particular `z` lets you post a comment without scrolling past a diff.

 #### Landing reviews